Nick-Zhang1996/BuzzRacer/README.md

 Run `src/run.py` and see what you're missing.

 ## Important Files
 `src/run.py' The entry point for running experiments, either for real or in simulation.
 If you run it as is it should show you a racetrack, with a car following trajectory.
 The black line denotes vehicle's heading, and the red line denotes the current steering angle.
+Implement your own controller and set self.controller to your controller.

 `src/Track.py` Template for a Track object